morrownr/rtl8852bu-20250826/README.md

 https://github.com/morrownr/rtw89

-My intention is to no longer updatte this repo after kernel 7.3 as it should not be necessary.
+My intention is to no longer update this repo after kernel 7.3 as it should not be necessary.
 PRs may be accepted from community devs but adequate testing must be performed before posting.